Carol talks about her diagnosis and starting a family while living with PSC

 My advice is to stay as positive as you can, enjoy your good days to the maximum, but know to listen to your body and slow down when you need to.
 Life is for living.
 Let’s make the most of the cards we have been dealt.

 Lots of people living with PSC go on to have families of their own.
-Professor Michael Heneghan, talked about PSC and pregnancy at our 2019 London information day.
+You can find out more by visiting our Pregnancy and PSC/transplant page.